 2017 was a big year for Halifax and Canada alike!
 Between Canada’s 150th birthday and IKEA coming to Halifax, it’s was a year to remember!

-- IKEA – Just open in Halifax, is the popular home furnishing chain IKEA.
-The first of its kind in Atlantic Canada, this shopping store will bring thousands of tourists to Halifax from the other areas of the Maritimes.
+IKEA – New to Halifax in fall of 2017, the popular home furnishing chain IKEA is now located at Dartmouth Crossing!
+The first of its kind in Atlantic Canada, this store will bring thousands of tourists to Halifax from the other areas of the Maritimes.

-- ZARA and H&M – New to the Halifax Shopping Centre as of this summer are stores Zara and H&M. Both popular fashion chains, predominantly for women, are great additions to Halifax Shopping Scene.
+ZARA and H&M – New to the Halifax Shopping Centre as of 2017, are stores Zara and H&M. Both popular fashion chains, predominantly for women, are great additions to Halifax shopping scene.
 Zara, opening in Halifax is the first of its kind in Atlantic Canada.